justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - Use black as the allocation color for any new objects to prevent them from being collected during this cycle.

 Cyclone's mutators cooperate after each minor GC, for two reasons.
 Minor GC's are frequent and immediately afterwards all of the mutator's live objects can be marked because they are on the heap.

+Finally, at the end of a collection cycle the main thread must clean up heap data for any terminated threads.

 ### Mark Gray